dcs619/dcs619.github.io/content/pages/success/index.md

 ---
-title: Success
+title: Thanks for reaching out!
 ---

-Thanks for reaching out! <br />I'll respond as soon as I can.
+<br />I'll respond as soon as I can.